ReinhardtBotha/georein/content/posts/python-modify-layer-properties/index.md

 for lyr in lyrList:
     if lyr.isFeatureLayer:
 ```
-If you wish to view the layer names in the list, we can print it out using: `print(lyr.name)`
+If you wish to view the layer names in the list, it can be printed out using: `print(lyr.name)`

 ## 3. Modify properties of layers in the list

 Finally, the properties can be modified of the feature layers in the list.
-In this case, we want to modify the `definitionQuery` properties.
+In this case, we want to modify the `definitionQuery` property.
 This can be done using the following code:

 ```python
 lyr.definitionQuery = "MyFieldName = 'MyFieldValue'"
 ```
 Where "MyFieldName" should be replaced by the field name which you want to apply the Definition Query to, and "MyFieldValue" replaced with the value you want to set.

-**Here is a complete example code block of the whole tutorial:**
+**Here is an example of what your code can look like:**

 ```python {linenos=true}
 aprx = arcpy.mp.ArcGISProject("CURRENT")